Long-term investing is like a cheat code to achieve financial peace.

 I can start with a large starting capital and then add a fixed contribution per month, or simply pour money every month starting from scratch.

-This strategy makes sense and is safer if the time horizon is long.
+This strategy makes sense and it is a safe investment only if the time horizon is long.
 At least 15 or 20 years.

 The stock markets in this long period will go up and down many times but nothing changes for me, because I am a long-term investor.